 Sydney Opera House, Sydney

-The Sydney Opera House is one of Australia’s most iconic landmarks and one of the best places to see in the world.
+The Sydney Opera House is one of the most iconic Australian landmarks and one of the best places to see in the world.
 The building was designed by Danish architect Jorn Utzon, and after 14 years of construction, it finally opened to the public in 1973.
 In 2002, it was included on the list of UNESCO World Heritage Sites, making it one of the youngest cultural sites to land on that important collection of global landmarks.

 Located in Sydney Harbour, the Sydney Opera House hosts over 1,500 performances every year and is visited by more than eight million people annually.
 No Sydney cruise is complete without a photograph in front of this striking architectural marvel, which is considered one of the most famous buildings of the 20th century.